Tanachi/SCExporter/README.md

 In the project folder, replace program.cs and app.config with the ones from this repo.

+Create a new folder with the name "Files" in the project folder.

 Add References

 Project -> Add References